 Over the past 25 years, the number of workers living in extreme poverty has declined dramatically.
 However, Kenya is still trying to recover from the 2007 post-election crises.
 As the rest of the world recovers from the 2008 economic crises.

-In Kenya, there is a continual emphasis on entrepreneurship and minimization of requirements to start a business.
-For instance, the government has greatly made it possible to access its services without much hassle.
+In Kenya, there is a continual emphasis on entrepreneurship and minimisation of requirements to start a business.
+For instance, the government has dramatically made it possible to access its services without much hassle.
 Like one can register a company from the comfort of their home.

 9.Industry innovation and infrastructure

 Innovation and infrastructure are the key drivers of economic growth.
-Kenya has been labeled as the technological hub spot for Africa.
-Kenya is to be applauded for its infrastructure, I mean we have good roads, faster internet and connectivity can access government services from anywhere.
+Kenya has been labelled as the technological hub spot for Africa.
+Kenya is to be applauded for its infrastructure.
+I mean we have right roads, faster internet and connectivity can access government services from anywhere.
 As a country, we are not badly off in attaining this goal.

 Inequality in Kenya is on the rise, up to 11%.
 Part of this has resulted in economic growth.
 To improve on this problem, new regulations have to be set for financial markets and institutions as well as foreign direct investments.

 The rapid growth of cities in the developing world, coupled with increasing rural to urban migration, has led to a boom in mega-cities.
 To achieve this goal, the Kenyan government has the purpose of developing cities all over the country.
 Take, for instance, the Konza city.
 This will lead to decongestion in Nairobi and more opportunities in rural areas.